Digital Projection displays visual forte in Jhansi

-The selection of the Digital Projection equipment was based on a “quality- and cost-based” system, explains PAN Intellecom director Harbir Singh, with the TITAN Laser projectors offering the best performance at a competitive price point.
+The selection of the Digital Projection equipment was based on a “quality- and cost-based” system, explains PAN Intellecom director Harbir Singh, with the TITAN Laser projectors offering the best performance for projection mapping at a competitive price point.
 “The 33,000-lumen TITAN Laser 33000 4K-UHD projector was used because of the large canvas and the high brightness requirements,” he says.
 “As the audience sits close to the projected surface, 4K-UHD resolution was paramount to give a great viewing experience.”

 In addition to the size of the fort, the projectors had to work with its challenging facade, which has been damaged and weathered over the past 400 years.
 “Being a heritage fort, built hundreds of years back, the challenge was to ensure the safety and integrity of the structure and still deliver a show that could mesmerise the audience,” adds Singh.

-For the Jhansi Fort installation, three TITAN Laser projectors are stacked in the centre and three on the right, with a further two on the left-hand side.
+For the Jhansi Fort projection mapping installation, three TITAN Laser projectors are stacked in the centre and three on the right, with a further two on the left-hand side.
 Fitted with Digital Projection’s 2.56–4.16:1 zoom lens, the projectors have a long throw distance that make them very flexible.

 Sankalp Srivastava, AGM of projects for PAN Intellecom, says the “Digital Projection equipment is a “perfect match” for the rest of the AV system, which also includes a Xeon processor, Dataton WATCHOUT software for blending and light recording, a Medialon server as an overall show controller, and a surround sound audio system featuring 12 Dual 12” speakers and four Dual 15” subwoofers” The Digital Projection team supported PAN Intellecom throughout the project, offering guidance on the projectors, lenses and their positioning on site, as well as during installation and commissioning.
 “We had a very good experience in working with the team – they supported us on every aspect during the tendering stage, as well as the execution stage,” he comments.